Daniel-Rausch/VVSDepartureMonitor/README.md

 ### How do I get set up? ###

 * Install Python v3.
+* Install the following libraries (if missing).

+    * pyyaml
+    * pyqt5 (not necessary when using only the backend as a library)
+    * requests
+    * notify2 (optional, for the notification feature on linux)

-* Install the python requests library.
-The easiest way is to use pip3, i.e., type the following in your terminal (potentially after installing pip3 first):
+  The easiest way to install these libraries is via pip.
+Just enter, e.g., the following command into your terminal:

-		pip3 install requests

-* If you want to use the frontend, also install PyQT5 and QT.
-The easiest way to do so is also via pip3:

     pip3 install pyqt5

-	Note that this won't work for the raspberry pi.
-Instead, you need to manually install the required packages:
+* On the raspberry pi, pip does not have the required pyqt5 libraries.
+So you have to install the following packages using apt-get:

     TODO: package list